jaybhai2/notebooks/README.md

 ### Squash multiple Commit into one
 git rebase -i HEAD~3

-in editor, pick a commit and squash all other
+in editor, pick a commit and squash all other, :wq to save and quit

 git push -f origin branch_name